yfinkelstein/node-zookeeper/README.md

 ## Windows support

-Install `CMake` to build a ZooKeeper client on Windows. `Python 2.7.x` is currently required by the tool `node-gyp` to build the ZooKeeper client as a native Node.js Addon.
+Install `CMake` to build a ZooKeeper client on Windows.
+Install Python.

 Also, run `npm install` in a Powershell window.
 For further instructions visit [node-gyp documentation](https://github.com/nodejs/node-gyp/#on-windows).